Minimalism stands for the decision for more value and quality in life. We show 7 tips and impulse questions to implement the lifestyle

 Does minimalism make sense?

-Living in a minimalist way also means dealing with things that you would otherwise prefer to ignore.
+Living in a minimalist way also means to deal with things that you would otherwise prefer to ignore.
 Discard ballast.
 Create order.
 Simplify your own life and thus have more energy and time for the really important things.
 Less means more of what gives pleasure, clarity and energy.

 Beautiful, right?
 To be honest: Minimalism can also be exhausting - precisely, when you try to orient yourself to rules by others that do not fit into your own life.
 Owning a minimum amount of things may be liberating for some.
 On the other hand however, extremely restrictive for others.
 So, it always depends on what suits you.